Ongoing service disruptions

 Short description

-If an EC2 Mac instance user doesn't know the password for an ec2-user that uses a secure token, then you might encounter issues.
-To reset a forgotten password for a user with a secure token, you must also be a user that has a secure token.
+Important: To reset a forgotten password for a user with a secure token, you must also be a user that has a secure token.

-When you set the first user password in a EC2 Mac instance, a secure token is issued to the user by default.
+When you set the first user password in a Mac instance, a secure token is issued to that user by default.
 To issue a secure token for the ec2-user user, you must set the password for ec2-user first.
 For more information, see Use secure token, bootstrap token, and volume ownership in deployments on the Apple website.
 Because of its complexity, it's not a best practice to use another secure token user to update the password for the ec2-user.

 Resolution